 Setting up the Notify Interval on a schedule

-Before you would manage who receive the notification emails on a per service basis - directly in the Service List.
+Before you would manage who receives the notification emails on a per-service basis - directly in the Service List.

 If no email address is specified all the notification emails with be sent to all the Account Administrators.

 We hope you like the changes we have done this time.
-We do apologise if this resulted in a lot of emails being send to you initially, but hope that you will like the new system after getting it tuned to your specific needs.
+We do apologize if this resulted in a lot of emails being sent to you initially but hope that you will like the new system after getting it tuned to your specific needs.